20 Of The World’s Best Olympic Speakers Ready For Tokyo 2021

 Steve Backley OBE

-Prior to retiring at the 2004 Athens Olympic Games, Steve Backley won seven gold medals, three world records, two Olympic silver medals and one bronze medal.
+Before retiring at the 2004 Athens Olympic Games, Steve Backley won seven gold medals, three world records, two Olympic silver medals and one bronze medal.
 Over the course of a decade, Steve established himself as one of the nation’s most loved and consistently successful athletes.
 At present, Steve remains the only British track and field athlete to win medals at three different Olympic Games – Barcelona, Atlanta and Sydney.

 As a testament to his achievements in 1995, Steve was made an MBE followed by an OBE for his performance at the European Championship.
 Since becoming a keynote speaker, Steve has expressed an engaging and charismatic presenting style, with a palpable passion for personal success.